 You can also choose to show them in ascending or descending order.

 Testimonials and star ratings are another great way to add trust and credibility to your checkout page.
-If potential customers see that people positively review your products, they’re more likely to complete the checkout process instead of abandoning their shopping cart.
+If potential customers see that people positively review your products, they’re more likely to complete their purchase.
+BrightLocal’s 2026 consumer survey found that 85% of consumers say positive reviews make them more likely to use a business.

 You can include as many testimonials as you like and even show it as a sliding testimonial carousel.

 Click the gear icon in the bottom-left corner of your screen.
-This shows a Global Settings panel for fonts, colors, background, and custom CSS.
+This shows a panel of Global Settings for fonts, colors, background, and custom CSS.

-Expanding the Font heading lets you change your header, body fonts, and weights.
+Expanding the Font heading lets you change your header and body fonts and weights.
 It’s as easy as picking a Google font from the drop-down menu.

 Or you can click the Font Themes button to see examples of different font pairings.
 From there, it’s just a click to apply them to your page.